CLRX/CLRX-mirror/doc/ClrxDisasm.md

 * **-f**, **--float**

-    Print floating point literals in instructions if instructions accept float point values and their has a constant literal.
+    Print floating point literals in instructions if instructions accept float point values and their has constant literal.
 Floating point values will be inside comment.

 * **-h**, **--hexcode**